tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/对象操作/上传与复制对象_intl_en.md

 ### Initializing a multipart upload

-#### Feature description
+#### Description

-This API (Initiate Multipart Upload) is used to initialize a multipart upload operation and get its `UploadID`.
+This API is used to initialize a multipart upload operation and get its `uploadId`.

 #### Sample code
 g